fbpx

 The Deception Pass Bridge is a standout feature of the park, offering stunning views of the surrounding waters and landscapes.

-Deception Pass Bridge is one of the most popular things to see in Whidbey Island in the Pacific Northwest
+17 Must-Take Seattle Day Trips: Deception Pass Bridge is one of the most popular things to see in Whidbey Island in the Pacific Northwest

 Our family poses in front of the Deception Pass Bridge.
 Photo credit: Jesus Alvarado

-You can hike to the bottom of the bridge or park at the top and and walk across it.
+You can hike to the bottom of the bridge or park at the top and walk across it.
 There are plenty of parking spots either way.

 Fishing